fkie-cad/filesharer/README.md

 After each block, the client waits for an answer of the server, which slows down the process.
 To speed up the transfer, the value may be increased (theoretically) up to 0xFFFFFFFF.
-The upper limit comes due to the MS BCrypt limit, that expects a ULONG (32-bit uint) as the length value in en/decryption functions.
+The upper limit comes due to the MS BCrypt API limit, that expects a ULONG (32-bit uint) as the length value in en/decryption functions.

-### Encryption
+## Encryption
 Encryption is done by RSA (OAEP padding) and AES256 in CBC mode.
 An AES secret and IV as randomly created for each file.
 The AES secret and IV is encrypted with the public RSA key and sent to the server.